Methadone Side Effects, Usage, Detox & Withdrawal Symptoms

 Long-term use of Methadone can have certain physical effects on the body that, if left unchecked, can lead to potentially dangerous health complications.
 Some of the most common physical side effects associated with long-term methadone use include:

-• Physical Dependence – As the body continues to adapt to regular methadone consumption, it may begin to require it in order to function normally.
+• Physical Dependence – As the body continues to adapt to regular methadone consumption, it may begin to require it to function normally.

-• Increased Tolerance – Over time, the body may become too tolerant of Methadone, requiring higher doses of the medication in order to experience the same effects.
+• Increased Tolerance – Over time, the body may become too tolerant of Methadone, requiring higher doses of the medication to experience the same effects.

 Long-Term Side Effects Of Methadone